xenia-canary/game-patches/README.md

   * Cheat Engine now includes Big Endian types (must be enabled).
 You can enable them by going to Edit > Options > Extra Custom Types To search the emulator memory, change start range in 'Memory Scan Options' panel to `100000000`, and Stop to `200000000` (this may change depending on the programs you have running)
-Once you find a value you can attach CE's debugger to it to see what accesses that address.
+Once you find a value you can attach CE's debugger to it to see what r/w that address.

 ### Creating patch file
  0. Prerequisites: